Foods in Natural Containers

 - Vitamin E is three times powerful than Vitamin C when it comes to antioxidant powers.

-Vitamin E Daily Recommended Amount mg/d (daily milligrams):
+Vitamin E Daily Recommended Amount mg/d (daily milligrams)

 Infants & Children: